fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 This is a working copy of CBUS_empty_SAM3X8E_v1 for some exploration and testing.

+I have now added the serial commands 'r' and 'z' from CANmINnOUT to this example and changed its name and version.

 ### CBUS_empty_SAM3X8E_v1

 This is Duncan Greenwood's first example.
 At the moment the code assumes that there will be a button and LEDs for the Slim/Flim change.